-- (1) The board may take action on any uncontested application at a properly noticed public meeting held at any time after the public hearing at which the application is scheduled to be heard.
-The board may issue a written order to: - (A) grant the application; - (B) grant the application with special conditions; or - (C) deny the application. - (2) The board shall schedule a preliminary hearing to hear a request for a contested case hearing filed in accordance with rules adopted under Section 36.415.
-The preliminary hearing may be conducted by: - (A) a quorum of the board; - (B) an individual to whom the board has delegated in writing the responsibility to preside as a Hearing Examiner over the hearing or matters related to the hearing; or - (C) the State Office of Administrative Hearings under Section 36.416. - (3) Following a preliminary hearing, the Board shall determine whether any person requesting the contested case hearing has standing to make that request and whether a justiciable issue related to the application has been raised.
-If the Board determines that no person who requested a contested case hearing had standing or that no justiciable issues were raised, the Board may take any action authorized under Subsection (a).

-An applicant may, not later than the 20th day after the date the board issues an order granting the application, demand a contested case hearing if the order:

-- (A) includes special conditions that were not part of the application as finally submitted; or - (B) grants a maximum amount of groundwater production that is less than the amount requested in the application.
+- (a) The board may take action on any uncontested application at a properly noticed public meeting held at any time after the public hearing at which the application is scheduled to be heard.
+The board may issue a written order to: - (1) grant the application; - (2) grant the application with special conditions; or - (3) deny the application. - (b) The board shall schedule a preliminary hearing to hear a request for a contested case hearing filed in accordance with rules adopted under Section 36.415.
+The preliminary hearing may be conducted by: - (1) a quorum of the board; - (2) an individual to whom the board has delegated in writing the responsibility to preside as a hearing examiner over the hearing or matters related to the hearing; or - (3) the State Office of Administrative Hearings under Section 36.416. - (c) Following a preliminary hearing, the board shall determine whether any person requesting the contested case hearing has standing to make that request and whether a justiciable issue related to the application has been raised.
+If the board determines that no person who requested a contested case hearing had standing or that no justiciable issues were raised, the board may take any action authorized under Subsection (a). - (d) An applicant may, not later than the 20th day after the date the board issues an order granting the application, demand a contested case hearing if the order: - (1) includes special conditions that were not part of the application as finally submitted; or - (2) grants a maximum amount of groundwater production that is less than the amount requested in the application.